+IFF strives to source materials that have been certified by credible, internationally recognized, third-party environmental and social responsibility certification programs.
+We partner with our suppliers and invest resources to achieve certifications for strategic supply chains.
+We also encourage collaboration with industry peer groups and our customers to raise the bar on certified materials.
 Public awareness of sustainable palm sourcing continues to grow, and we see an increase demand from customers of certified sustainable products.
-If we are not able to secure sustainable palm supply in our products, this will impact our production capacity and ability to meet customer needs.
-At IFF, we use less than 0.1 percent of the palm oil and palm kernel oil produced worldwide, primarily in the form of specialized derivatives.
-Supply is secured on a year to year basis because suppliers are not willing to commit to volume and pricing for long terms.
-As such, we review our palm supply chain annually as different circumstances may happen e.g. new certified sources become available, supply chain partners exiting / enter their RSPO certifications, natural disasters.
+If we are not able to secure sustainable palm supply in our products, this will impact our production capacity and ability to meet customer needs, which we consider to be a strategic risk as it does not rise to the level of substantive risks.
+Supply is secured on a year to year basis and we review our palm supply chain annually as different circumstances may happen e.g. new certified sources become available, supply chain partners exiting / enter their RSPO certifications, natural disasters.
 In 2015, IFF set a goal to source 100% RSPO certified PO/PKO through the Mass Balance supply chain model by 2020.
-This strategy has been effective at securing certified sustainable material, as currently 72% of our production/ consumption volume for palm oil is certified.
+This strategy has been effective at securing certified sustainable material as we have reached this goal on time, ending 2020 for IFF with 97% RSPO certified volumes and 3% book & claim credits (including smallholder credits) to reach 100%, as planned.